pifantastic/grunt-s3/README.md

 #### grunt.helper(s3.put, src, dest, options)

 Upload a file to s3.
+Returns a Promises/J-style Deferred object.

 **src** (required) - The path to the file to be uploaded.
 Accepts wildcards, i.e. `files/*.txt`